Best record players 2025: Top-flight turntables for every price bracket

 There’s also the matter of ensuring the turntable itself is properly set up, and able to play your records without sounding awful – or worse, damaging them.
 Again, entry-level plug-and-play automatic turntables are often pre-calibrated right out of the box, albeit not the most trustworthy with prized records.
 The further up the turntable food chain you get, though, the more adjustability and customisability you encounter.

-Think of the record player as three components: the cartridge, that picks up vibrations from a vinyl record and converts them to electricity; the tonearm, that holds the cartridge and allows it to move inward with the record’s groove; and the plinth, that spins the record.
+Think of the record player itself as three components: the cartridge, that picks up vibrations from a vinyl record and converts them to electricity; the tonearm, that holds the cartridge and allows it to move inward with the record’s groove; and the platter, that spins the record.

 Properly setting up a record player tends to involve calibration of the first two, from counterweighting the tonearm for best sound and minimal damage to adjusting the positioning of the cartridge.
-We go into more detail on how to properly set up a record player in this article.
+We go into more detail on how to properly set up a record player.

-How much should I spend on a record player?
+How much money should I spend on a record player?

 The only real answer as to how much you should spend on a record player is “however much you’re comfortable with”.
 There are excellent models available at every price point, as evidenced by this very list!
 Of course, the more you spend, the better returns you get in terms of build quality and sound fidelity.
 As such, it might help to figure out which budget range you’re comfortable looking in.